palpen/ProgrammingNotes/linux.md

 * POSIX is an abbreviation of Portable Operating System Interface.
 There are a wide variety of UNIX implementations, which made porting applications across systems very difficult.
 POSIX is a set of standards developed to alleviate this problem.
 The macOS, for example, is a POSIX compliant operating system.

 ## 2. Fundamental Concepts

+What is an operating system

+What is a kernel?
+How is it different from an operating system?

+What is a shell?